codeoverflow-org/nodecg-io-docs/docs/samples/spotify.md

     list of all scopes can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/).

-3. Set the created Spotify service instance to the service dependency of the spotify-current-song bundle.
+3. Set the sample's (`spotify-current-song`) dependency to be the newly created service instance (of type `spotify`).

-    Select the spotify-current-song bundle and the Spotify service in the left bottom menu.
-Then select the service instance that should be used by the spotify-current-song bundle (in this case the name of the previously created Spotify instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and the current playing song with names and artists.